MintBlossom/MintBlossom/README.md

 ### Welcome 👋

-Premedical Course @ Inje University, Republic of Korea
+College of Medicine @ Inje University, Republic of Korea

 Learned